 Solution: Neither the date nor the time is set in the computer.
-Enter ThinkPad Setup and set the date and time
+Set the date and time, using ThinkPad Setup.

-• Message: 1802: Unauthorized network card is plugged in - Power off and remove the network card.
+Message: 1802: Unauthorized network card is plugged in - Power off and remove the network card.

 Solution: The wireless network card is not supported on this computer.
 Remove it.